ahdinosaur/debian-package-builder/README.md

-# debian-nodejs-package-builder
+# debian-package-builder

-build Node.js scripts into Debian packages (optionally using Docker for cross-compilation environment)
+build Node.js (and other) scripts into Debian packages (optionally using Docker for cross-compilation environment)

 ## background